-Choosing your first Digital SLR camera body and Lens - What & Where to buy
+Choosing your first Digital SLR or Mirrorless camera body and Lens - What & Where to buy

-Updated: December 2016 - I get a lot of questions from people starting out in photography on DSLR camera & lenses purchasing, so here is my guide for those of you looking to get some good camera gear to start out with.
+Updated: Dec 2019 - I get a lot of questions from people starting out in photography about DSLR or Mirrorless camera & lenses purchasing, so here is my guide for those of you looking to get some good camera gear to start out with.

 What to spend money on – the camera body or lenses?